DavNat21/Pygame-Path-Finding-Visualization-/README.md

 - Press esc or close button to escape.
 - Enjoy!

-**Note:** since this makes heavy use of pygame module, you should have it installed.
+**Note:** since this project makes use of pygame and numpy modules, you should have them installed.
 You can do it by launching:

-`pip install pygame`
+`pip install pygame numpy`